shivam11m/node3-weather-website/README.md

 # node3-weather-website
 A chat application build up using node js, html, css.

--- Used
-    - express
-    - socket
+* Main npm modules : scoket, express

 To buildup client and server bidirectional connection , socket npm module is used here.